Hardwood Flooring Cost

 Wood Floor Estimate Variables: Finish & Species

 There are three main cost affecting variables.
-One is wood finish
+One is wood finish,

-including; rustic, distressed, and rough sawn - along with the other component of color,
+with choices including; rustic, distressed, and rough sawn - along with

 Another pronounced quality is dimension - the measured thickness (especially for slat flooring, where thickness dominates)